Hot tips for safe summer travels

 Key points:

 Australian weather conditions can be challenging for anyone, including older people.
-Your body may not be able to cool itself down naturally, you may be more susceptible to dehydration, and you could have a medical condition that flares up in the hot weather.
+Your body may not be able to cool itself down naturally, you may be more susceptible to dehydration and you could have a medical condition that flares up in the hot weather.

 That could all be worsened if your car breaks down on the side of the road or you are caught out in the sun and experience some severe sunburn.

-But do not worry!
-With the right preparation, you will be ready for a summer vacation, whether it’s a day trip to the country or an interstate migration.
+However, with the right preparation, you will be ready for a summer vacation, whether it’s a day trip to the country or an interstate migration.

 To help, the Aged Care Guide has prepared a useful list of summer travel must-haves to avoid the dangers of dehydration and keep you safe and comfortable while on the road in hot weather.